socialstuff-org/socialstuff/service-list.md

 An online contact book for secure storing of contact data.

 ## Notes
-An online note taking applicattion.
+An online note taking application.

 ## Calendar
 An online calendar for appointment planning.